New Delhi–Amb Andaura Vande Bharat Express

 The 22447/22448 New Delhi - Amb Andaura Vande Bharat Express is India's 4th Vande Bharat Express train, connecting the states of New Delhi, Haryana, Chandigarh, Punjab, and Himachal Pradesh.

 Overview

 This train is operated by Indian Railways, connecting New Delhi, Ambala Cantt.
 Jn, Chandigarh Jn, Anandpur Sahib, Una Himachal and Amb Andaura.
 It is currently operated with train numbers 22447/22448 on 6 days a week basis.

 Rakes

-It is the second 2nd Generation train of Vande Bharat Expresses and was designed and manufactured by the Integral Coach Factory (ICF) under the leadership of Sudhanshu Mani at Perambur, Chennai under the Make in India initiative.
+It was flagged off with the improved 2nd Generation Vande Bharat Express train and was designed and manufactured by the Integral Coach Factory (ICF) under the leadership of Sudhanshu Mani at Perambur, Chennai under the Make in India initiative.
+However, once the 22439/22440 NDLS SVDK Vande Bharat was given the latest Vande Bharat 3.0 rakes, its Vande Bharat 1.0 rake was given to this train.

-Coach Composition

-The 22447/22448 New Delhi - Amb Andaura Vande Bharat Express currently has 14 AC Chair Car and 2 Executive Chair Cars coaches.

-The coaches in Aqua color indicate AC Chair Cars and the coaches in Pink color indicate AC Executive Chair Cars.